JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Quick Tutorial.md

 ```bash
 docker-compose up
 ```
 Make sure your running environment has the permission to access the Docker daemon.
+This command will start a Docker container named `zkwasm-mini-rollup`.

 !!! info "Note"
     One zkWasm Mini-Rollup service must correspond to one zkWasm rollup application.
 This will be improved in the future by supporting multiple rollup applications in one service.